 Thales Smith is working to expand the repertoire and performance of classical guitar music by transcribing music from the classical repertoire and folk traditions to the classical guitar and by exploring new venues for classical guitar performance.
-His debut CD, “Fire and Rain: Guitar Music from the Southwest United States,” will be released in December 2014.
+His debut CD, “Fire and Rain: Guitar Music from the Southwest United States,” will be released in spring 2015.

 As a young competitor, Thales took first prize at the Guitar Foundation of America’s International Youth Competition in 2006 and the American String Teachers Association’s National Solo Competition Junior Guitar Division in 2009.
 In 2008 he was named a Texas Young Master by the Texas Commission on the Arts and Texas Cultural Trust and was consequently awarded a three-summer scholarship to further his study of the classical guitar.
 That same year, guitarist and composer Mark Anthony Cruz dedicated his piece Triptych No. 2 to Thales.

 Thales has performed extensively in Texas and around the country.
 In 2007, Thales was featured on NPR’s From the Top broadcast nationwide from a performance in Bethesda Maryland’s Music Center at Strathmore, and in 2010 Thales was featured as a New Young Artist at the Victoria Bach Festival for which he performed a feature concert and six outreach concerts in the Victoria community.